 Any student pursuing a degree in Materials Sciences needs to check out Columbia University in the City of New York.
 New York, New York is an ideal environment for individuals who enjoy the fast moving urban lifestyle.

 United States Air Force Academy is among your best bets if you're planning on studying Materials Sciences.
-USAFA, Colorado gives you a charming small-town setting for young people to grow in.
+Students who like a more relaxed life will appreciate the school's position in the tiny town of USAF Academy, Colorado.

 The more time it takes to complete their education the more loans students have to take on.
 This college features a superior freshman retention rate, with 94.0% of first-year students returning the next year.
 Go deeper and see just how well USAFA ranks in other categories.